-Dean performs and teaches each summer at the Mendez Brass Institute and the Norfolk Chamber Music Festival.
-He is a frequent soloist with Keith Brion’s New Sousa Band and has appeared at the Spoleto and Casals festivals, Musiki Blekinge (Sweden) and the Curitiba Music Festival (Brazil) among others.
-He can be heard playing both modern trumpet and early brass on over 80 recordings on most major labels including RCA, Columbia, Nonesuch and others.
-On early instruments he has recorded with Calliope, the Waverly Consort, and the Smithsonian Chamber Players.
+Dean performs and teaches each summer at the Norfolk Chamber Music Festival in Norfolk, Connecticut.
+He is a frequent soloist with Keith Brion’s New Sousa Band.
+Dean has also appeared at the Speleto and Casals Festivals, the Banff Centre (Canada), the Orford Arts Centre (Canada), Musiki Blekinge (Sweden), the Curitiba Music Festival (Brazil), and the Morella Festival (Spain).
+He can be heard playing both modern trumpet and early brass on over 80 recordings on most major labels including RCA, Columbia, Nonesuch, Summit, and others.
+On early instruments he has recorded with Calliope, The New York Cornets and Sacbuts, The Waverly Consort, The Ensemble for Early Music, and The Smithsonian Chamber Players.

 Allan Dean is a Yamaha Performing Artist.
 He plays six different Yamaha model trumpets, cornets and flugelhorns.